{{ summary.heading }}

 Redirect URI

-The callback value where the authorization server sends the browser after the authorization step.
+The callback address where the authorization server sends the browser after authorization.

 Observed redirect_uri

-The callback value seen in an authorization request, often copied from a browser trace, proxy log, or full authorization URL.
+The requested callback captured from an authorization request, trace, log, or copied URL.

 Open redirect

-A callback or application route that forwards the browser to a user-controlled destination.
+A route that forwards the browser to a destination controlled by untrusted input.